-Washington Latin makes available an annual Employee Wellness stipend of \$500 per year.
+Washington Latin makes available an annual Employee Wellness reimbursement of \$500 per year.
 You can use this stipend to pay for personal mind and body wellness support, including mental health counseling support, health club memberships, apps that help to reduce stress, or other wellness activities for direct personal use.
+Exclusions: Trips, Equipment, watches, cellphones, and other goods.